top of page

 Resource Rules

 • Resources are scattered around the play area.
-These will either gain your faction victory points or extra lives to survive the Undead Pirate scourge.
+These will either gain your gang victory points or extra lives to survive the Undead scourge.
 Be careful, as some resources may be booby-trapped.

 • Only one resource can be carried at a time.